HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 explicit with relationship to the RIM, such that a computer will understand the context of a portion of a document the same way that a human interprets it.

-CDA's approach to context, and the propagation of that context to nested document components, follows these design principles :
+CDA's approach to context, and the propagation of that context to nested document components, follows these design principles:

 - The CDA Header sets context for the entire document.
 A propagating value specified in the document header holds true throughout the document, unless explicitly overridden.
 This principal applies only